databrary/policies/definitions.md

 Any individual (including an individual acting in his official capacity) and any private entity (i.e., non-government partnership, corporation, association, organization) or any combination thereof including family, household, school, neighborhood, health service, or *Institution*.

-## Representative of the Institution
+## Authorized Organizational Representative (AOR)

-A person authorized to enter into contractual agreements on behalf of an *Investigator's* *Institution*.
+An AOR, or Authorizing Official is the designated individual who is authorized to sign and enter into contractual agreements on behalf of an *Investigator*'s *Institution*.

 ## Minor(s)